Evacuation drill and fire safety drill

 Our specialists have experience as firefighters and can therefore provide you with comprehensive advice.

-- Practical implementation of the evacuation exercise: triggering the alarm, observing the evacuation, control walk in the building Addressing the employees after the evacuation.
+Triggering the alarm, observing the evacuation, control walk in the building

 Here’s what we do in an evacuation drill